fineanmol/plant-tree/README.md

-🌿 Updated on Mon, 15 Sep 2025 21:06:05 GMT
+🌱 Updated on Wed, 17 Sep 2025 05:57:46 GMT

-> "First, solve the problem.
-Then, write the code."
+> "The best error message is the one that never shows up."